camunda/camunda-docs/docs/reference/feel/builtin-functions/feel-built-in-functions-temporal.md

 ## day of week()

 Returns the day of the week according to the Gregorian calendar.
-Note that it returns always the english name of the day.
+Note that it always returns the English name of the day.

 * parameters:
   * `date`: date/date-time
 * result: string